dynamotn/projekt/doc/projekt_folder_list.md

 ### Options

 ```
   -h, --help         help for list
+      --no-headers   Don't print headers
   -p, --plain        Show only plain folders and their prefix instead of auto parse format
+  -s, --short-only   When show auto parse folders, show only short name of folders
 ```

 ### Options inherited from parent commands